CYCLING PERFORMANCE TIPS

 A) Dilutional Anemia

-This is not a true anemia in that total body hemoglobin (being moved around in the
+This is not a true anemia in that total body hemoglobin (the total amount of hemoglobin being circulated by the cardiovascular system) is normal.
+The anemia reflects the fact that the

-of the blood volume) has increased in these athletes and thus "diluted out" their red blood cells.
+of the blood volume) has increased in this condition and as a result "diluted" their red blood cell concentration.

-In essence, the total blood volume has increased to 10.5 pints (for example), but the number
+In essence, the total blood volume may have increased slightly (to 10.5 pints for example), but the number

 of red blood cells circulating is the same as in the normal (original) 10 pints - thus the concentration

-of hemoglobin per pint (or cc) decreases slightly.
+of hemoglobin per pint (or cc) and hematocrit decrease slightly.

-dehydrated (total blood volume decreases below normal - now 9.5 pints instead of
+dehydrated (which means your total blood volume decreases below normal - now 9.5 pints instead of

-the "normal" 10), the body senses this deficiency in the kidney (the renin/angiotensin
+the "normal" 10), the body senses this deficiency in the kidney (where the renin/angiotensin

-The degree of dilutional anemia correlates with the intensity of exercise and is usually in the
+The degree of dilutional anemia correlates with the intensity of exercise and is in the

-range of 5 - 20% below your normal hgb, not a 20% drop in your absolute hgb or hct.
+range of 5 - 20% below your hgb concentration (not a 20% drop in your absolute hgb or hct.)
 With

 moderate exercise, the hgb may decrease 0.5 gms, and in elite athletes the hgb may be as much

-as 1 gram lower than their "normal" range.
-Dilutional anemia can be seen within a few days
+as 1 gram lower than the athlete's "normal" range.
+Dilutional anemia may be seen within a few days

-of starting or intensifying exercise, and will correct itself back to normal within a few weeks of
+of starting or intensifying exercise, and will correct back to normal within a few weeks of

 stopping exercise.
-It should be suspected if the ferritin is normal in the face of newly
+It is high on the list of potential reasons for anemia when the ferritin is normal in the face of newly

 noted anemia, and can be confirmed if the hct or hgb returns to normal when the athlete